GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 + Workstation Security (required): Implement physical safeguards for all workstations that access ePHI, to restrict access to authorized users.
 + Workstation Use (required): Implement policies and procedures that specify the proper functions to be performed, how those functions are to be performed and the physical attributes of the surroundings of a specific workstation or class of workstation that can access ePHI.
+## Additional Tips and Considerations

+### Understanding Responsibilties and Regulations

++ If you are the product owner, take time to think about your use case for the app.
+Considering what information will be handled and stored and where in particular it will be stored is key if when you are dealing with PHI.
++ As previously stated, you should also consider what other regulations might play a prominent role in shaping your application’s design.
+The [FTC offers a tool](https://www.ftc.gov/tips-advice/business-center/guidance/mobile-health-apps-interactive-tool) to help you determine what will apply.

+### Minimizing Risk and Exposure

++ Avoid accessing, displaying or storing data you don’t need.
+For example, if you don’t need full birthdate then don’t gather it.
+Any personal info you ask for should have a clear purpose.
++ Write and follow a clear privacy policy.
+This is important in any mobile app that collects user data, but especially so in health apps.
++ A highly effective and often overlooked way to avoid data security problems  is not to store it at all.
+Avoid storing or caching PHI whenever possible.
+Because of [how flash storage works](https://www.usenix.org/legacy/events/fast11/tech/full_papers/Wei.pdf) — e.g., wear leveling, block mapping — you can’t actually guarantee that data you write to system memory will be deleted.
++ Be careful with geolocation data.
+[HIPAA guidance](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html) for what constitutes geographically identifying someone is information about any subdivision smaller than a state.
+Geolocation data about a patient can turn data that is fairly innocuous into PHI.
++ Local session timeout — your  app should certainly force re-authentication after inactivity.
+Consider your use-case for a good idea of how long that period should be.
++ Push notifications are often called out as a vulnerability.
+Ensure that PHI is never sent to push notifications that could easily be seen by someone other than the patient it pertains to.
++Data can leak out where it’s not intended.
+Avoid leaking PHI into backups and log files which are generally very loosely protected.
+SD cards in Android devices often have very loose access permissions and are particularly vulnerable as a result
++Mobile devices use a number of different protocols for sending information.
+SMS and MMS are not encrypted, so make sure they don’t contain PHI.